-Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterised by lymphocyte predominant infiltration of the lungs.
+Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterized by lymphocyte predominant infiltration of the lungs.
 It is classified as a subtype of interstitial lung disease.
 It also falls under the umbrella of non-lymphomatous pulmonary lymphoid disorders.

 LIP can occur at any age.
 However, most of the patients are adults with a mean age of 50 years.
 If a child presents with LIP, this can be indicative of AIDS.

 There is a recognised female predilection most likely attributable to the fact that LIP occurs in patients with autoimmune disease such as Sjogren syndrome, which is by far more common in women 8.

 - Sjogren syndrome: can occur in up to 25% of those with LIP 6

 - AIDS: particularly if it occurs in the young 9